- Product Design & Engineering

 Committing to the Software

-“LearCom recommended AutoCAD as a drawing package.
-They link to it via DWG so that whole assemblies of drawings can be saved to CADCode, optimized and sent to the machines at the push of a button.”
+VRD uses AutoCAD and CADCode's ACAM to dynamically link the two programs and export via the DWG format so that whole assemblies of drawings can be saved to CADCode, optimized and sent to the machines at the push of a button.

 “Our complicated kitchens used to take two guys six weeks to complete – one week to cut, four weeks to assemble and one week to install.
 Now we take 2 days to draw and just over two weeks to finish, including installation.
 Our quality is better because there is no human error, all panels are square, everything lines up, drawer runners are dead straight and everything is perfect.”